Integration training for immigrants

 Do the following

-To find integration training courses for immigrants, go to a service called Haussa oleva työvoimakoulutus ('Labour market training search').
-If you are wondering whether you can participate in integration training, please contact your local TE Office.
+If you are wondering whether you can participate in integration training, please contact the TE Office or local government pilot.

 To whom and on what terms